 It is vital for fire pits with Electronic Ignition to have adequate ventilation.
 It gets very hot inside a fire pit structure, and without sufficient ventilation, the system could overheat and fail.

 The industry standard is to provide 36 sq. inches of ventilation in total, 18 sq. inches on two opposing sides of the fire pit structure.

 However, some manufacturers recommend even more ventilation for their Electronic Ignition systems.
 Therefore, it is essential to check the unit’s specifications to ensure you provide the recommended amount of ventilation in your fire pit structure.

-Pro Tip – many of the Fire Pit Kits available on our website are supplied with Safety Certificates from industrial testing laboratories such as CSA and UL.
+Pro Tip – many of the Gas Fire Pit Kits available on our website are supplied with Safety Certificates from industrial testing laboratories such as CSA and UL.